BruceWind/BruceWind.github.io/md/establish-RTMP-server-with-docker.md

 In the past, I used to [establish a RTMP stream server](https://www.cameraremote.de/how-to-setup-a-rtmp-streaming-server-on-raspberry-pi-e-g-for-gopro-cameras/) on a Raspbery PI.

-Obviously Raspberry PI is small in your workbench，but you still need to give it litter space and a electric charge, may the action disturbs your working.
+Obviously Raspberry PI is small in your workbench，but you still need to give it little space and a electric charge.
+May the action disturbs your working.

 And now using docker is easy to establish RTMP server.

-> There are some steps to establish it:
+> There are several docker images to establish it on docker:

+## nginx-rtmp image

-## docker pull & run it.
+**docker pull & run it.**

 ``` shell script
 docker pull tiangolo/nginx-rtmp